MLouis8/Compilation2Mips/README.md

 - Annoted basic Objlng

 What I plan to implement:
-- Finish Objlng, add options
+- Add Objlng options, more tests
 - Optimization